Held annually near the anniversary of his death, the Barry Marshall Memorial Lecture presents an eminent speaker in Theology.

 Barry's main field of study was historical and liturgical, with a special interest in Christian initiation.
 He was a consultant member of the Anglican Liturgical Commission.

-This lecture examines the past and present place of Christian theological scholarship in Australian politics and society, showing how theology is almost entirely discredited as a result of the failure of the churches in a wide range of areas, most notably the sexual abuse of children.
-It proposes that Australia still needs theology, and explores how theological scholarship might contribute in the future.
+Peter's lecture entitled 'Why Australia Needs Theology' examined the past and present place of Christian theological scholarship in Australian politics and society, showing how theology is almost entirely discredited as a result of the failure of the churches in a wide range of areas, most notably the sexual abuse of children.
+It proposed that Australia still needs theology, and explored how theological scholarship might contribute in the future.

 2016: The Revd Dr Gregory Seach